 “In some markets they make crumb that’s used in sports fields,” said Jeff MacCallum, the CEO of Divert Nova Scotia.
 “There’s also a company in Quebec that makes animal bedding mats for the dairy industry.”

-Currently, used tires from passenger vehicles and tractor trailers are shredded by Halifax C&D Recycling in Goodwood, N.S.
+Currently, used tyres from passenger vehicles and tractor trailers are shredded by Halifax C&D Recycling in Goodwood, N.S.
 Some of the material is used in road construction and drainage pipes.

 The company has had a contract with Divert Nova Scotia for the past seven years, but that could change.

 Recycling officials may divide the material between three different proposals.
-The Lafarge Cement Plant in Brookfield is considering using tires as a fuel source.
+The Lafarge Cement Plant in Brookfield is considering using tyres as a fuel source.
 All proposals have to include “proven technology.”